 Resoto is a horizontal product that supports Amazon Web Services (AWS) and Google Cloud.
 That is more for historic reasons than for market share reasons.
 Resoto started as an internal D2iQ project, and D2iQ runs on AWS and Google Cloud.

 The Resoto search syntax offers an abstraction layer for engineers to query and collect metrics from their infrastructure.
 Think

-> match is(instance) and tags.owner ~ jane, for example, to find all compute instances across AWS and GCP owned by Jane.
+> match is(instance) and tags.owner ~ jane, for example, to find all compute instances across AWS and Google Cloud owned by Jane.

 We collect bare-metal information.
 Hardware specifications differ, even for the same type of instance.
 Pre-deployment we give developers estimates about the fastest and/or cheapest hardware per region, and once they have the instance let them know exactly what they got.

 We integrate with Terraform and show the difference between the planned state and the current state of infrastructure in our CLI.

 On top of the CLI, we will build a UI/UX that makes navigation with the resource graph intuitive.
 Someone can search, navigate and click on resources in the graph.
 They can annotate and build workflows across all resources.